canonical/snapcraft/docs/reference/anatomy-of-a-recipe.rst

 filesystem.
 They would also benefit if common libraries were drawn from this root file system rather than being bundled into each.

-The ``base`` key specifies the `core snap
-<https://snapcraft.io/docs/base-snaps>`_, which provides a minimal set of
-libraries common to most snaps.
+The ``base`` key specifies the :doc:`core snap </reference/bases>`, which provides a minimal set of libraries common to most snaps.
 It's mounted and used as the root filesystem for the apps inside the snap.
 In essence, this means the snaps behave as though they were running on a system that matches the base.

 The core24, core22, and core20 bases are available.
 Bases correspond to Ubuntu LTS releases.
 For example, the library set in core24 is equivalent to a subset